Quid2/flat/README.md

 Haskell implementation of [Flat](http://quid2.org), a minimalist binary data format ([specs](http://quid2.org/docs/Flat.pdf)).

 ### Installation

 Install as part of the [quid2](https://github.com/tittoassini/quid2) project.

 ### Brief Tutorial for Haskellers

 Flat is a binary data format, similar to `binary` or `cereal`.

-To (de)serialise a data type it needs to be an instance of the 'Flat' class.
+To (de)serialise a data type it needs to be an instance of the `Flat` class.

+Instances for a few common data types (Bool,Tuples, Lists, String, Text ..) are already defined (in `Data.Flat.Instances):

-There is `Generics` based support to automatically define instances.
+There is `Generics` based support to automatically derive instances of additional types.

 So, let's enable `Generics`: